 BSc Hons Psychology - University College Northampton

 I have worked in the NHS for many years.
-Gaining experience as a High-Intensity CBT Therapist, Psychological Wellbeing Practitioner, Supervisor and Line Manager within busy psychological therapies services in Hertfordshire, London and Bedfordshire.
+Gaining experience as a High Intensity CBT Therapist, Psychological Wellbeing Practitioner, Supervisor, Line Manager and Clinical Team Leader within busy psychological therapies services in London, Hertfordshire, Bedfordshire and Somerset.

-I have experience using CBT to help people experiencing common and complex mental health and physical health problems.
+I have experience using CBT and EMDR to help people experiencing common and complex mental health and physical health problems.

 This includes depression, generalised anxiety disorder, panic disorder, agoraphobia, specific phobias, low self-esteem, perfectionism, OCD, PTSD, chronic pain and chronic fatigue syndrome.
 As well as, slightly less common difficulties, such as excoriation disorder (skin picking), compulsive hoarding, and blood injury phobia.

 I have experience providing CBT to individuals in person, over the telephone, on video chat (Skype) and in running group sessions.
 I have experience using EMDR in person and on video chat (Skype).

-Through my NHS work, I am currently involved as a therapist in the RAPID research trial which is investigating innovative CBT based treatments for Post-Traumatic Stress Disorder (PTSD).
+Through my NHS work, I have been involved as a therapist in the RAPID research trial which is investigating innovative CBT based treatments for Post-Traumatic Stress Disorder (PTSD).

 As part of this trial I have received in-depth training and supervision from the PTSD experts at the Oxford Centre for Anxiety Disorders and Trauma, and from experts at the University of Cardiff.